No Tags Found!

 Dear Jaideep,

-Everyone who goes through the Payment of Gratuity Act,1972 for the first time, particularly the method of calculation described u/s 4(2) of the Act, would invariably encounter the doubt you have expressed.
-But, this is a question of law already well settled by the Supreme Court of India and several High Courts.
+Everyone who goes through the Payment of Gratuity Act, 1972 for the first time, particularly the method of calculation described under section 4(2) of the Act, would invariably encounter the doubt you have expressed.
+However, this is a question of law already well settled by the Supreme Court of India and several High Courts.

 Hope it is clear to you now.